Bright sun, poor ice delay outdoor NHL game at Lake Tahoe

-The NHL decided to halt the game for more than eight hours on Saturday after bright sun and temperatures hovering around freezing led to poor ice conditions that had players and officials repeatedly falling because of holes on the ice.
+The NHL decided to halt the game for more than eight hours on Saturday after bright sun led to poor ice conditions that had players and officials repeatedly falling because of holes on the ice.

-“We’ve done over 30 outdoor games,” Commissioner Gary Bettman told broadcaster NBC.
-“This has been the most difficult weather circumstance we’ve had, and it’s a beautiful day.
-But if you look up at the sun, the cloud cover is everywhere but where the sun is, and it did a number on the ice.”
+”We concluded after consulting with our ice makers and both teams that we didn’t think it was safe or appropriate to continue this game at this time,” Commissioner Gary Bettman told broadcaster NBC.

 The game was halted after the first period at 12:55 p.m.
 PST and Bettman said the plan is to play the final two periods starting at 9 p.m.
 PST.